 Investing in Brooklyn property for asset diversification

-Investing in Brooklyn property is a strategy investors take to benefit from the better price value compared to Manhattan (although it depends on the area and may not be the case anymore).
-Brooklyn is the most populous borough of New York City with 2.6 million people out of New York City’s 8.6 million).
+Investing in Brooklyn property is a strategy our investor clients take to benefit from the better price value compared to Manhattan.
+However, it depends on the area within Brooklyn.
+Certain neighborhoods in Brooklyn could be more expensive than Manhattan.
+Brooklyn is the most populous borough of New York City with 2.6 million people out of New York City’s 8.6 million.
 Brooklyn has developed a global reputation.
 It’s common to see kids in Asia wearing T-shirts or caps with “Brooklyn” on it.
 Brooklyn is mentioned in countless songs and is associated with character and coolness.

 Brooklyn Heights premium

 There is definitely strong demand for a condo in Brooklyn Heights despite prices being close to Manhattan’s.
-The waterfront condos are selling at a premium and inventory is at a minimum.
-Although it’s still specific to the development.
-Some are dong better than others.
+The waterfront condos are selling at a premium and inventory is low.
+But it still depends on choosing the right development.
+Some do better than others and sometimes the reasons could be hard to explain as well.
 Brooklyn Bridge Park and the ferry to Manhattan are amenities that make this neighborhood attractive.

 Downtown Brooklyn and new condo developments

 New launch property Brooklyn Point is a new Extell development with an amazing tax abatement program and perhaps the most comprehensive amenities of all of Extell’s projects.
-In response to the current market slowdown, the developer is paying 5 years’ common charges for their two-bedroom condos.
 11Hoyt is another new development on an elevated level off the streets.
 At 11Hoyt, two-bedrooms at $1.5 million are about 50% less than similar quality condos in Manhattan.

-Deal example: Client bought this new launch condo in Tribeca.
+Deal example: Investor client bought this new launch condo in Tribeca.
 Located opposite Goldman Sachs’ headquarters.
 Booked at pre-construction stage, prices went up significantly after completion.

 DUMBO, tech hub with commensurate property prices